raid-guild/RIPs/PROPOSALS/rip-25-monstermaps.md

 ```
 Monster Maps and Monsters are a generative, text based, NFT game that builds on Loot’s unique system of adventure gear and adds a crucial element — Monsters and their locations, drawn on unique, generative maps.

-A derivitive of the LOOT and Maps Project nfts and works as an extension to the greater ecosystem of these projects that is forming.
+A derivitive of the LOOT and Maps Project nfts and works as an extension to the greater ecosystem of these projects that are forming.

 ### Project Submitted By